jmcuneo/a1-gettingstarted-a25/README.md

 - Next paragraph after that → Custom font (Playwrite CA), larger size (180%), and lighter purple color (#9866DB) "Previous CS Courses Taken at WPI".
 - Image -> **Border-radius** (rounds corner of the image) and **box-shadow** (adds a shadow around the element's box) -> Packers Image
 - More repeated CSS styles along with more than the 5 required (I listed some of the ones I used for credit).

+The headings and simple paragraph styling were not very challenging and only required a quick lookup to refresh memory on how the tags worked.
+I left all the styling on the styling.css file to keep code clean and organized.

 ### Javascript Animation
 - I added a simple animation of a wheel spinning at the bottom of the webpage.
 I used a variable angle which increases every animation frame to have the spinning effect of the object(wheel).

+This was slightly more challenging but not too difficult once I search up how to use the script tag and Javascript syntax.

 ### Semantic HTML Tags
 - Audio (audio)-> I added audio of Never Gonna Give You Up by Rick Astley.
 - Anchor Element (a)-> I added a hyperlink to a Youtube video.